-ASD will work with individual students to cooperatively determine their training requirements and assist to help identify a trainer to either deliver the service at a distance or to access resources in the community.
-ASD delivers training via the following methods:
+Accessibility Services will work with individual students to cooperatively determine their training requirements and assist to help identify a trainer to either deliver the service at a distance or to access resources in the community.
+Accessibility Services delivers training via the following methods:

-The current ASD Assistive Technologist has over 20 years of experience networking and supporting persons with disabilities in the AT industry.
+The current Accessibility Services Assistive Technologist has over 20 years of experience networking and supporting persons with disabilities in the AT industry.
 If solutions are not evident than the resources provided via knowledge base, vendor and manufacturer will most likely find the answer.